jacklishufan/LaViDa/README.md

 (speed measurement conducted with generation length=32 and steps=16)

-The evaluation scrips are under `eval` folder.
+The evaluation scripts are under `eval` folder.
 Please use the following script to reproduce the main results on MMMU.

 ```
 bash eval/run.sh lavida-ckpts/lavida-llada-hd --tasks mmmu_val # for LaViDa-LLaDa